canonical/microk8s/README.md

 The [official docs](https://microk8s.io/docs/) are maintained in the Kubernetes upstream Discourse.

-Take a look at the [build instructions](docs/build.md) if you want to contribute to MicroK8s.
+Take a look at the [developer's guide](docs/README.md) if you want to contribute to MicroK8s.

 <a href="https://snapcraft.io/microk8s" title="Get it from the Snap Store">